Chapter 10:

 Amala’s piercing purple eyes showed little relent with their powerful gaze, frightening the already shaken teen.
 “Let’s just drop the subject for now…look, isn’t that where you live?”
 Nicolaus interjected.
 The cul-de-sac was coming into view.
 Several smaller homes rounded the street, with a smattering of leafless trees in a gray forest outlining that.
 One large and well-kept home, with a car parking in the driveway, stood out amongst the other ordinary residences.

-“N-No…that’s Harper’s house.”
+“…That’s Harper’s house.”

 “Oh…well, we should land somewhere that isn’t compromised.”
-Though Nicolaus was scouting for a deserted spot, he quickly took notice of Amala hurtling toward the car as the two passengers exited!
+Though Nicolaus was scouting for a deserted spot, he quickly took notice of Amala hurtling toward the car as two passengers exited!
 “Amala!
 Where are you going?!
 Stop!”
 Nothing he screamed mattered, because Amala had seen something.

 “Mister…no!
 Calvin Wolf!”
 He turned to see Amala Singh landing in the road behind him!
 Calvin Wolf looked at the small woman utterly baffled!

-“I’m sorry…do you…know me?”
+“I’m sorry.
+Do you know me?”
 He said as Harper came around from the side of the car.

 End of Chapter 10